Rtoax/ulpatch/docs/developers.md

 In my opinion, if you want to develop and participate in the development of this project together, the following knowledge points need to be understood in advance:

 - Linux Basics;
-- ELF file format;
+- ELF format;
 - ELF relocation;
-- How the Linux kernel runs an ELF executable;
+- How Linux kernel runs an ELF executable;
-- How the GNU linker works;
+- How GNU linker works;

 ### Precautions

-You can view unfinished development tasks in [TODO-List](./TODO.md), and you neeto obey the [coding style](./code-style.md) rules.
+You can view unfinished development tasks in [TODO-List](./TODO.md), and you need to obey the [Coding Style](./code-style.md) and [Contributing](./CONTRIBUTING.md) rules.